bostrot/telegram-support-bot/README.md

     bot_token: "YOUR_BOT_TOKEN", // support bot token
     staffchat_id: "SUPERGROUP_CHAT_ID",  // telegram staff group chat id eg. -123456789
     owner_id: "YOUR_TELEGRAM_ID",
-    supported_bot: "service_name", // service name of the supported bot leave empty if you don't have one
     startCommandText: "Welcome in our support chat!
 Ask your question here.",
     faqCommandText: "Check out our FAQ here: Address to your FAQ", };